 The nucleus is like a boss, a control freak.
 Every organelle has to do what it says.

 The amoeba eats its prey by a process called “phagocytosis.
-As the amoeba moves towards its prey, its pseudopods (part of membrane directed by the cytosol movement) reach out, surround, and engulf the food inside the amoeba by forming a food vacuole.
+As the amoeba moves towards its prey, its pseudopods (part of the membrane directed by the cytosol movement) reach out, surround, and engulf the food inside the amoeba by forming a food vacuole.
 Then the digestive enzymes are released into the vacuole to break down the food into small nutrient molecules.